Skoda Octavia hatchback - Interior & comfort

 Skoda Octavia dashboard

 Thanks to a digital revolution at the Volkswagen Group, the Octavia's dashboard has undergone a transformation.
-Even entry-level versions get a Virtual Cockpit instrument display, along with a large infotainment screen that now appears to hover in front of the fascia.
+A Virtual Cockpit instrument display is now available, while a large 10-inch infotainment screen is standard, and now appears to hover in front of the fascia.

 A sweeping metallic band spans from the front doors across the dash, giving it a strong look.
 It's also somewhat functional, providing a place to anchor your hand while using the touchscreen and a structure for the single row of buttons and middle air vents.
 An electric handbrake and small gear selector (in automatics) provides more central storage space for your smartphone and drinks.

-The Octavia launched with SE First Edition and SE L First Edition trim levels, both of which offer decent amounts of equipment.
-A set of 16-inch alloy wheels, a 10.25-inch Virtual Cockpit, rear parking sensors, an eight speaker sound system, climate control and cruise control are all standard.
-The infotainment system is also compatible with wireless Apple CarPlay, Android Auto and MirrorLink, satisfying smartphone users.
+The Octavia launched with SE First Edition and SE L First Edition trim levels, both of which offered decent amounts of equipment, but are no longer available.
+A set of 16-inch alloy wheels, a 10.25-inch Virtual Cockpit, rear parking sensors, an eight speaker sound system, climate control and cruise control were all fitted.

 SE L adds 17-inch alloy wheels, chrome exterior trim and tinted glass, 'Microsuede' upholstery, heated front seats, a 10-inch infotainment screen with sat nav and voice control, front parking sensors and adaptive cruise control.
 The related launch model, SE L First Edition, also gets ambient lighting, blind-spot monitoring and a powered driver’s seat.

-It's possible to add a variety of options to the Octavia, from styling items like 18-inch alloy wheels, to practical items like a temporary space-saver spare wheel that costs £180.
-Dynamic chassis control (DCC) can be fitted to adjust the suspension through Eco, Comfort, Normal, Sport and Individual modes, costing just under £1,000.
+It's possible to add a variety of options to the Octavia, from styling items such as 18-inch alloy wheels, to practical items including a temporary space-saver spare wheel that costs £180.
+It's a shame Skoda's digital Virtual Cockpit is no longer standard, instead costing just shy of £500 for the SE trim.
+A number of rivals also offer a wireless charging pad on higher trims, but it costs around £300 to add to the Octavia.
+Dynamic chassis control (DCC) can be fitted to adjust the suspension through Eco, Comfort, Normal, Sport and Individual modes, costing a fraction less than £1,000.

 Other items that owners may be drawn to include a powered bootlid (£640) and factory-fitted tow bar that can be folded out of sight, costing around £1,000.